OCA/l10n-switzerland/l10n_ch_fds_upload_sepa/README.md

 Postfinance File Delivery Services
 ==================================
-The file delivery services (FDS) is a service offeried by the  Post CH's Technology unit service.
+The file delivery services (FDS) is a service offered by the  Post CH's Technology unit service.

 FDS acts as a gateway between external networks and the Post CH SA.
 It enables mutual exchange of files between partners and Post CH applications.

 This Module
 -----------
-This module allow Odoo users to upload SEPA files on their FDS PostFinance
+This module allows Odoo users to upload SEPA files on their FDS PostFinance.

 Configuration
 -------------
-if you have only one fds account, you can select a default upload directory in the configuration
+If you have only one fds account, you can select a default upload directory in the configuration.

 Security user access
 --------------------
-this module follow direct debit order security access.
+This module follows direct debit order security access.
 To allow it:
 * Accounting & Finance -> Invoice & Payments
 * Administration -> Settings